 This Asian influenced crispy skin chicken is actually bursting with Italian favour.
 One of my fusion recipes.
 Enjoy!

-3 large or 6 small chicken thigh fillets with skin on
+6 small chicken thigh fillets with skin on

 2 cm fresh ginger, finely grated or 1 tsp ginger paste